 The remaining directors of the Corporation are not independent under NI 58-101 by virtue of their relationship with the Corporation.
 Mr. O'Driscoll is the President and Chief Executive Officer ("CEO") of the Corporation.
-Mr. Sanchez is currently the Vice-President and Chief Financial Officer ("CFO") of the Corporation.
-Mr. Duffy and Ms. Thompson were nominated by the Corporation's significant shareholder, Hiram Walker & Sons Limited ("HWSL"), and are employees of an affiliate of HWSL's parent company, Pernod Ricard North America and Pernod Ricard Europe Middle East and Africa, respectively.
+Mr. Mayle is the Vice-President and Chief Financial Officer ("CFO") of the Corporation.
+Mr. Duffy and Ms. Thompson were nominated by the Corporation's significant shareholder, Hiram Walker & Sons Limited ("HWSL"), and are employees of affiliates of HWSL's parent company, Pernod Ricard North America, and Chivas Brothers Limited, respectively.
 Dr. Boulay was nominated by the Corporation's significant shareholder and has served as external legal counsel of many subsidiaries of the Pernod Ricard Group since 1996, and as a director of each of Allied Domecq Canada Ltd., Hiram Walker-Gooderham & Worts Ltd., Hiram Walker & Sons Limited since 2006, and Seagram China Ltd. since 2009.
 As a result of the technical reading of NI 58-101, a majority of the directors of the Corporation is not considered "independent" within the meaning of NI 58-101.

 Further, the Board is composed of a majority of non-management directors.
-Of the Corporation's nine directors, only Messrs.
-O'Driscoll and Sanchez are management directors.
+Of the Corporation's nine directors, four of the directors are independent and only Messrs.
+O'Driscoll and Mayle are management directors.